hemahemapathi/Project-Management-Tool---Frontend/README.md

       Ensure you have the correct credentials before logging in

- 4. Key Features  :
+  4. ROLE BASED ACCESS :

+   # Manager Access:

+   -   Managers have full access to all features in the system.

+   -   They can perform CRUD (Create, Read, Update, Delete) operations on all tasks and data.

+   -   Managers are responsible for performing tasks that are not assigned to other users.

+   -   Managers can also view and generate reports.

+   # Team Member Access:

+   -   Team Members can only access tasks that have been assigned to them.

+   -   They can view and update their own tasks but cannot create or delete tasks.

+   -   Team Members can also view and generate reports, similar to Managers, but without broader administrative capabilities.

+   This ensures clarity between login instructions and the different access levels for each role.

+ 5. KEY FEATURES  :

-     User Authentication
+     #  User Authentication :

        -  Login/Registration: Users can securely register and log in, with proper validation messages for input errors.

-     Task and Project Management
+     #  Task and Project Management :

        -  CRUD Operations: Create, read, update, and delete projects and tasks.
        -  Detailed View: View project details, including title, description, deadlines, and assigned team members.

-     Interactive Dashboards
+     # Interactive Dashboards :

        -  Visual Progress Tracking: Graphs and charts to visualize project status, deadlines, and task completion rates.
        -  Alerts and Notifications: Users receive alerts for approaching deadlines and task updates.
-     Advanced Filtering and Sorting
+     # Advanced Filtering and Sorting :

        -  Dynamic Filters: Users can filter tasks by categories, deadlines, priority levels, and status (e.g., completed, in-progress).
        -  Sorting Options: Sort tasks based on deadlines, priority, and other custom criteria.

-     Responsive Design
+     # Responsive Design :

        -  Mobile Optimization: Utilizes Bootstrap for a responsive layout that works seamlessly on mobile devices and tablets.
        -  User-Centric Design: Focuses on a clean and intuitive UI for better user experience.

-     State Management
+     # State Management :

        -  Global State Management: Implements Redux or Context API to manage global state for user sessions and project data efficiently.
        -  Real-time Updates: Ensures UI reflects changes in data promptly, providing a seamless experience.

-     Form Management
+     # Form Management :

        -  Formik Integration: Uses Formik for managing form state and validation, ensuring a robust and user-friendly experience for creating and editing tasks.

-     Routing
+     # Routing :

        -  React Router: Handles client-side routing to navigate between different views (e.g., dashboard, project details, user settings) without full page reloads.

-     User Roles and Permissions
-           -  Role-Based UI: Displays features and options based on user roles (e.g., admin, team member), ensuring appropriate access and actions.
-     Documentation and Help
+     # Documentation and Help :

        -  Inline Help and Tooltips: Provides users with contextual help and tooltips to guide them through various functionalities.

- 6. Contribution Guidelines :
+ 6. CONTRIBUTION GUIDELINES  :

        -  We welcome contributions to the frontend!
 If you want to enhance the user interface or add new features:
        -  Fork the repository.
        -  Implement your changes.
        -  Submit a pull request with a detailed description of your enhancements.

- 7. License  :
+ 8. LICENSE  :

        -  This project is licensed under the MIT License.
 See the LICENSE file for more information.

- 8. Acknowledgments  :
+ 10. Acknowledgments  :
            -  Thanks to the open-source community for their contributions and support in building this application.